forax/pro-demo/README.md

 These messages can be printed on the console, using a logger, etc, so we want to be able at deployment time to choose which kind of of Printer should be used.

 For the demo, let's pretend that it's a good idea to define 3 modules
- - the main module printer.main, which contains the main
+ - the main module *printer.main*, which contains the main
- - the API module printer.api, which defines the interface Printer
+ - the API module *printer.api*, which defines the interface Printer
- - the factory module printer.logger that provide one implementation of the Printer interface using the java.logging API.
+ - the factory module *printer.logger* that provide one implementation of the Printer interface using the java.logging API.

 On disk, the layout is the following
 ```